goldenrockefeller/afft/README.md

 -  Cache-oblivious bit reversal permutation is significantly faster than my previous COBRA implementation on <2^22.
 After that, COBRA is slightly faster.
 This might be because the data no longer fits in my L3 cache and COBRA has a more regular access pattern, and/or also doesn't need to load a bit reversal permutation plan.
 -  For radix-2-fma is about the same speed as radix-2-nofma,  radix-4-fma is faster than  radix-4-nofma is faster than radix-2-fma
 -  Only use radix-4 or radix-2! radix-4-fma is nearly twice as fast as radix-2-fma, Avoiding loads matters. radix-4-fma is faster than radix-8-fma. radix-4-fma + radix-2-fma is faster than radix-8-fma.
+-  The cost of going from radix-4-fma to radix-4 is about 20-30%. radix-4-fma is well suited to DIT, not DIF.
+This means that a convolution algorithm that tries to skip the bit reversal permutation (about 25% cost) with DIF/DIT combo, may not gain much performance since it has to sacrifice about 20-30% on the DIF part of the convolution.

 ## Investigating
 - Recursive, Cache-oblivious FFTs